ZackCarlstrom/NLP-Project-Repo/README.md

 ## BERT

 Implementation contained in **BERT Pretraining & Evaluation.ipynb**.
+After fine-tuning and evaluation, each model (at best validation f1-score) and tokenizer is saved under local directories specified in the notebook.

 **Libraries**